dast1/healthcare-fraud/README.md

 <br />
 <div class="prompt input_prompt"><strong>7.
 What are potential problems with your capstone, and what have you done to mitigate these problems?:</strong></div>
 <div class="prompt input_prompt">
-The primary concern for me with rregards to this project is my lack of domain expertise.
-That's why I've established contacts with Dr. Mike Peterson from Accenture and Dr. Ted Spears from the Office of Inspector General of the Texas Department of Human Health Services.<br />
+The primary concern for me with regards to this project is my lack of domain expertise.
+That's why I've established contacts with <a href="https://www.accenture.com/us-en/company-michael-petersen">Dr. Mike Peterson</a> from Accenture and Dr. Ted Spears, Chief Medical Officer for the Inspector General of the Texas Health and Human Services Commission.<br />
 <br />
 <div clas s="prompt input_prompt"><strong>8.
 What is the next thing you need to work on?
 Getting the data, not just some, likely all?
 Understanding the data?
 Building a minimum viable product?
 Gauging how much signal might be in the data?:</strong></div>
 <div class="prompt input_prompt">